Noise is All You Need: Solving Linear Inverse Problems by Noise Combination Sampling with Diffusion Models: Noise Combination Sampling (NCS)

 \section{Noise Combination Sampling (NCS)}

-In the natural diffusion process, for all $t \in [0, T]$, $\vec{x}_t$ remains on its corresponding manifold, which is also the manifold on which the neural network $\vec{s}_\theta(\vec{x}_t, t)$ was trained.
-As illustrated in Figure~\ref{fig:illustration}, existing inverse problem solvers typically incorporate the measurement score $\nabla_{\vec{x}_t} \log p(\vec{y} \mid \vec{x}_{t})$ as an external term, adding it directly during the denoising steps.
-This intervention disrupts the generative consistency of the diffusion process.
-In contrast, NCS does not alter the assumption or the method for approximating $\nabla_{\vec{x}_t} \log p(\vec{y} \mid \vec{x}_t)$.
-Instead, it implicitly embeds the conditional information into the noise component of the DDPM update, preserving the trajectory on the learned manifold.
-The modified update rule is given by:
+Under the manifold assumption, $\vec{x}_t$ concentrates around a low-dimensional set induced by $\mathcal{M}_t:=\{\vec x \in \mathcal{N}{(\vec x, \sigma_t^2I)}, \vec x \in \mathcal{M}_0\}$.
+Most training-free inverse solvers form an estimate $\tilde{\vec{x}}_{0|t}$ and then enforce measurement consistency by injecting an external guidance term, e.g., $\nabla_{\vec{x}_t}\log p(\vec{y}\mid \vec{x}_t)$ (or its proxy), into the denoising update.
+Implicitly, this strategy relies on the assumption that the guided update still yields an $\tilde{\vec{x}}_{0|t}$ that stays within the true data manifold $\mathcal{M}_0$.
+In practice, however, the conditional score is only approximate, and directly perturbing the denoising dynamics can easily move the trajectory off-manifold, causing instability and sensitivity to guidance strength and step size (Fig.~\ref{fig:illustration}).

+This preserves the denoising update structure while steering samples toward measurement consistency.
+NCS takes the opposite view: instead of explicitly modifying $\tilde{\vec{x}}_{0|t}$ or searching for an optimal guidance scale, it implicitly embeds the approximated conditional information into the noise component of the update rule, thereby avoiding direct perturbations of the sampling trajectory off the learned manifold:

-where $\vec{\epsilon}_t^*$ is a constructed noise vector that approximates the effect of the conditional term.
-NCS seeks to find an optimal noise vector $\vec{\epsilon}_t^*$ within the span of a finite set of noise vectors, referred to as the noise codebook, and synthesizes it as a linear combination of these basis vectors to align with the target conditional direction.
-We formalize this process below.
+where $\vec{\epsilon}_t^*$ is a synthesized noise vector that approximates the effect of the conditional term.
+As a result, the degradation in the measurement score is substantially mitigated, leading to more stable diffusion dynamics:

+To achieve this, NCS restricts $\vec{\epsilon}_t^*$ to lie in the span of a finite set of noise vectors, referred to as the noise codebook, and synthesizes it as a linear combination of these basis vectors to align with the target conditional direction.
+The most natural alignment objective is the cosine similarity:

+Instead of directly optimizing the Eq.~\eqref{eq:ncs_optimization_angle}, NCS adopts an inner-product-based surrogate objective.
+This surrogate admits a computationally efficient closed-form solution and yields a direction that is nearly identical in high-dimensional settings when the codebook size $K$ is relatively small.

 \begin{theorem}[Noise Combination Sampling] For linear inverse problems, the optimal noise vector $\vec{\epsilon}_t^*$ that best aligns with the conditional score direction is given by: